Possible blown call highlights fifth inning meltdown by Nationals in Game 5 vs. Cubs

 A blown call may have cost the Nationals two runs

-Long after the 2017 NLDS is over, Game 5 may be remembered for a missed call that swung the game in favor of the Chicago Cubs.
+Long after this 2017 NLDS is over, Game 5 (GameTracker) will be remembered as much for the wild back-and-forth between the Nationals and Cubs as it will for controversy.
+A possible missed call swung the game in favor of the Chicago Cubs in the fifth inning and a replay review of a rally-killing pickoff play in the eighth inning also went against the Nationals.

-Thursday night in Washington, the Washington Nationals and Chicago Cubs played the decisive Game 5 (GameTracker) in their NLDS matchup.
-With all that in play, the fifth inning involved one of the most remarkable sequences in recent postseason memory -- and perhaps a missed call that could be remembered for a long time.
+The fifth inning in particular involved one of the most remarkable sequences in recent postseason memory -- and perhaps a missed call that could be remembered for a long time.

-The biggest play of the inning, and perhaps the series, ocurred when Max Scherzer, on in relief, schooled Javier Baez and struck him for what should have been the end of the inning, except the strike three ball got by Matt Wieters and rolled to the backstop.
+The biggest play of the inning, and perhaps the series, occurred when Max Scherzer, on in relief, schooled Javier Baez and struck him for what should have been the end of the inning, except the strike three ball got by Matt Wieters and rolled to the backstop.
 Not only Baez beat the throw to first base, the throw went into shallow right field.
 Russell scored from second on the play to give the Cubs a 6-4 lead.
 But Baez clearly hit Wieters in the side of the helmet/ and facemask with his backswing and that is an important point of contention.
 We'll explain why below as we go through the batter-by-batter sequence of the inning.

 Neither Gio Gonzalez nor Kyle Hendricks , the two starting pitchers, performed all that well.
 They were both out of the game by the fifth inning.
 The Nationals built an early 4-1 lead on home runs from Daniel Murphy and Michael Taylor , though the Cubs battled back to make it 4-3.